derekleiro/derekleiro/README.md

 - 👋 Hi, I’m @derekleiro
-- 👀 I’m interested in Front-end dev
+- 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on Fingo Africa
+- 💞️ I’m looking to collaborate on your next project
-- 📫 How to reach me: derekleiro.me/#/contact
+- 📫 How to reach me: derekleiro.me/contact

 <!---
 derekfingo/derekfingo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.